Tribune, Tronc And Beyond: A Slur, A Secret Payout And A Looming Sale

 "I have no salary," Ferro told CNBC.
 "I'm a shareholder who's just working seven days a week right now to do the best I can along with our team ... to benefit all our shareholders."
 Ferro turned down an offer from the Gannett Co. to buy Tribune Publishing at a premium.

-At the time, NPR interviewed six senior media executives and none voiced faith in Ferro's approach or credited him with a coherent strategy.
+At the time, NPR interviewed six senior media executives, and none voiced faith in Ferro's approach or credited him with a coherent strategy.
 One said he had an impossible job.

-Beyond the Chicago Tribune, the company owns The Baltimore Sun, the New York Daily News, the Hartford Courant, the Annapolis Capital Gazette, the Allentown, Pa., Morning Call, the Orlando Sentinel, the South Florida Sun-Sentinel and recently acquired dailies in Virginia.
+Beyond the Chicago Tribune, the company owns The Baltimore Sun, the New York Daily News, the Hartford Courant, the Annapolis Capital Gazette, the Allentown, Pa., Morning Call, the Orlando Sentinel, the South Florida Sun-Sentinel and some recently acquired dailies in Virginia.

 Its dominant paper was the LA Times.
 Along with The San Diego Union-Tribune to the south, the LA Times represented about half the company's revenues and audiences.